 - the artist behind Gappa Glass

 David Gappa combines a mind for space and detail with an artist’s passionate creativity.
 An architect by training, he discovered the art of glassblowing while studying at The University of Texas at Arlington.
 He honed his craft by studying with masters around the globe and founded Vetro Glassblowing Studio in 1999, located in historic Grapevine, Texas.
-Gappa specializes in one-of-a-kind glass art, sculptures, chandeliers and custom designs for residential and commercial properties, including Gaylord Texan Resort, DFW Plastics, Inc., Texas Health Harris Methodist Hospital, and Winstar World Casino.
+Gappa specializes in one-of-a-kind glass art, sculptures, chandeliers and custom designs for residential and commercial properties, including Center for BrainHealth, Gaylord Texan Resort, Texas Health Harris Methodist Hospital, and Winstar World Casino.

 A native Texan, born in Fort Hood and raised in Fort Worth, David Gappa discovered and embraced his love of art from a very early age, spending countless hours exploring his creative talents and honing his skills in numerous artistic mediums … painting, sculpting, sketching and drawing to name just a few.
-As a young adult, he spent over a year in Europe studying these various mediums of art and a significant amount of time in Murano, Italy with the glass artisans.
+As a young adult, he spent over a year in Europe studying these various mediums of art, architecture and familiarizing himself with the art of glassblowing in Murano, Italy.